Poison hemlock may look harmless, but it's actually deadly: What you need to know

-The Enemy - Poison hemlock (Conium maculatum) is a biennial plant that grows up to 12 foot tall.
-This is the most toxic of Idaho's 57 listed noxious weeds.
-All parts of this plant are poisonous to livestock and humans, in fact the extract of this plant was use to execute Socrates of ancient Greece.
-The plant hosts white flowers (don’t mistake this plant for wild parsley).
+The Strategy - Poison hemlock is a biennial plant that grows up to 12 feet tall.
+This is the most toxic of all the plants that we have growing in the area.
+All parts of this plant are poisonous to livestock and humans, in fact the extract of this plant was used to execute Socrates of ancient Greece.
+A woman in Washington State was recently killed by the plant when she mistakenly put this into her salad.
+The plant hosts white flowers (donít mistake this plant for Water hemlock, wild parsley, or wild carrot).
 This plant is easy to distinguish as the stems have a purple striping up and down them that the other plants do.
 The leaves are fern-like and pinnately divided.
 The thick white taproot, which when sliced onto resembles walls with hollow chambers.

-The Strategy - This plant inhabits the riparian areas along streams and ditches or even where there are sub-waters near roadways.
-It can become very thick once the plants become established.
-As the plant matures it blocks out sunlight and robs the soil of valuable nutrients and water.
+The Attack - This plant inhabits the riparian areas along streams and ditches or even where there are sub-waters near roadways.
+As the plant matures it block out sunlight and robs the soil of valuable nutrients and water.
 Wildlife cannot travel through the bamboo like stems (although they don’t turn woody) and obviously little or no animals can feed on it to help control it.

 ERADICATING POISON HEMLOCK